Iffat313/Searching-and-Sorting-Algorithims/InsertionSort Algorithm/README.md

 2. Friend function: A friend function is a nonmember function of the class but must be decalared within the class.
 It's main perk is that it allows us to access members under any type of attribute.

 3. Dynaimc memory allocation: This means that we changing memory is quite flexbile, especailly during the run time.
 We use the operators new to execute and delete to remove avoid memory leaks.

+4. There is a very slight mistake in the Pointers Review.pdf, new doesn't necessarily return a pointer but rather a memory address that is dynamically allocated for a given type, which is then stored in a corresponding pointer.